 - Is your customer-facing representative knowledgeable and friendly?

 Since customer service is vital to avoiding a bad business review online, it may be worth paying a little extra money in salary to get a competent and pleasant person.
 Saving a little money by putting an incompetent employee in charge of your customer feedback isn’t worth it if that person tends to rub people the wrong way.
+We’ve all had a run-in with a rude employee, and because they don’t own the business, they don’t really care if it gets bad reviews online.
+They’ll probably shift to a different job in a matter of months anyway, leaving you to clean up the negative reivew.

 However, if you are reading this article, you have probably learned this the hard way already.
 This is where online reputation management comes into play.